metabase/metabase/docs/people-and-groups/google-and-ldap.md

 ## Disabling password logins

-To require people to authenticate with SSO, you can disable password logins from **Admin settings** > **Authentication**.

-> This setting applies to all Metabase accounts, including your Metabase admin account.
+> **Avoid locking yourself out of your Metabase!** Disabling password login applies to all Metabase accounts, _including your Metabase admin account_.
 We recommend that you keep password logins **enabled**.
 This will safeguard you from getting locked out of Metabase in case of any problems with SSO.

+To require people to authenticate with SSO, you can disable password logins from **Admin settings** > **Authentication**.

 ## Troubleshooting login issues